MicrosoftDocs/windows-dev-docs/hub/apps/design/input/drag-and-drop.md

 ## Enable dropping

 The following markup shows how to set a specific area of the app as valid for dropping by using the [**AllowDrop**](/uwp/api/windows.ui.xaml.uielement.allowdrop) in XAML.
 If a user tries to drop somewhere else, the system won't let them.
 If you want users to be able to drop items anywhere on your app, set the entire background as a drop target.
+Note that the background property defaults to null, which will not allow drops to happen (as there is nothing to hit-test), so make sure you set the background to a brush (a transparent brush will work too).

 :::code language="xml" source="~/../snippets-windows/windows-uwp/design/input/drag_drop/cs/MainPage.xaml" id="SnippetDropArea":::